DanielaCordova/IAAC-Artificial-Intelligence-Applied-to-Control-Systems-Projects/README.md

 ## Práctica 2: PID Controller

-Project for the construction of different PID controllers based on different systems to control.
+Project aimed at the construction of different PID controllers based on different systems to control.

 ## License